gstroup/apimocker/README.md

 * Request headers can be logged, with the `logRequestHeaders` setting.
 * Alternate URL paths can be specified with the `alternatePaths` setting.
 * With the `enableTemplate` setting, values from the request can be inserted into the mock response.
+* With the `templateSwitch` setting, parameter names and values from the request can be mapped and inserted into the mock response, including POST requests and powerful JSONPath parameter substitution  into a JSON POST BODY.

 ```js
 {